 Because the police had to kick the door in to let her out.

-Because Sharon had previous and had been charged with assault.
+Because Susan had previous and had been charged with assault.

 Because the house was a living nightmare.